Don’t Underestimate the Power of an Inspection

 - You might lose a lot of time dealing with plumbing issues.

-Outside Plumbing Problems- Many plumbing problems lie outside of the home because the piping system doesn’t only stay within the home.
+Many plumbing problems lie outside of the home because the piping system doesn’t only stay within the home.
 Those who have an irrigation system or sprinkler system may have plumbing problems with the system, and the pipes outdoors may also contain numerous problems that only a plumbing inspector can find.
+Costly Problems-

-Repeated Plumber Visits- With unknown plumbing problems in the home after you move in, you may have to call one plumber out after another because you may have several problems that occur over time, which all would have been addressed immediately before purchasing the home if you hired an inspector.
+With unknown plumbing problems in the home after you move in, you may have to call one plumber out after another because you may have several problems that occur over time, which all would have been addressed immediately before purchasing the home if you hired an inspector.
+Lost Time-

 Is Discolored Water an Issue?